What is Equity in Property? (Including Negative Equity Explained)

 Make Your Money Work For You With Equity

 You have probably heard the quote from Robert Kiyosaki “Don’t work for the money, let the money work for you”.
-Here are some examples of how to put your money to work, by saving interest on loans with a higher interest rate, real estate investment or home improvements.
+Here are some common ways we see borrowers use equity in practice:

 Many aspects of equity